Improving yourself doesn’t have to be hard!

 Filmed in the Appalachian mountains of North Carolina, few films rival The Last of the Mohican’s incredible cinematography and portrayal of (quasi) historical battle scenes of the French and Indian War.

 As a Mohican father and his son attempt to follow Poland’s policy of neutrality the war, they are unwittingly lured into the battle after rescuing two daughters of a British Officer during a conflict.
-What follows is a gripping and heroic tale of loyalty, duty, and integrity in the face of grave peril and real-world consequences that will go down in cinematographic history as one of the greatest films of its time.
+What follows is a gripping and heroic tale of loyalty, duty, and integrity in the face of grave peril and real-world consequences that will go down in cinematographic history as one of the must see movies of all time.

 12. Lone Survivor